A Tunnel in the Sky

 Posted July 21, 2024

 My review will be brief to avoid spoilers.
 The cover image to the left looks more like a bear, but I assume it is supposed to be John Doe, a real wolf (not werewolf) that Allie rescued from the Silvernail labs in Georgia.
 She is the one who gave him that name, not Silvernail, when she bought a collar and name tag later.
-She also constructed an enclosure for him, but occasionally takes him out for walks in the woods, but she knows it is in his best interests to find a sanctuary.
+She also constructed an enclosure for him, but occasionally takes him out for walks in the woods, but she knows it is in the wolf's best interest to find a sanctuary.
 Both the Culvers and the Wards have several different sanctuaries of their own, and they are forced to move after conflicts with Silvernail.

 It is not clear how long the Wards had known about Silvernail, but that was new information for the Culvers in the first book.
 They had been content to remain isolated in the Pine Barrens, then Silvernail found them.
 Rachel resented Morgan's impestuosness, her insistence on taking action.
 The older Wards may have felt the same, wanting to remain undercover for as long as possible.
 But it is no longer possible, and Morgan wants to take the fight to Silvernail, no matter how uneven the odds.
 Allie is still learning how to be a werewolf, how to integrate with another family, made more stressful when she learns disturbing news about her mother.
 She isn't sure she likes Morgan, but she does trust her, so goes along with her schemes, one of which ends with Allie being shot in the shoulder.
 With a silver bullet.